 Your questions have been addressed on the following topics.
 Click an item to expand or collapse it.

-At some of the international schools ACA students will not have an extensive listing of courses from which to choose.
-Much of the choice available will be determined by results on a Language Placement Examination given at the international school just prior to registration in the Summer or Fall Term.
+As soon as students arrive to the home campus, they will all take a Language Placement Examination to access the appropriate course level for them to enroll in.
+Subsequently, they will learn the listing of courses corresponding to the level they qualified for.
 However, prospective ACA students should consider different ways in which the year abroad can coordinate with the current year and the year(s) upon return.
 The following questions should serve as a guide in this planning:

-It is compulsory for all ACA students to enroll in a minimum of 12 quarter/semester credits; maximum load is 18 hours (or 20 hours with the authorization of the Home campus Registrar).
-However, the ACA Consortium policy does not allow the students to take more than 20 credit hours per quarter.
+It is compulsory for all ACA students to enroll in a minimum of 12 quarter/semester credits; maximum load is 18 hours (or 20 hours with the written authorization of the home campus Registrar).
+The ACA Consortium policy does not allow the students to take more than 20 credit hours per quarter.

 All guided field trips, including tours, are a required part of the instructional program.
 Students must participate in these field trips and tours.
 They are not optional.
 No refunds will be given if students for any reason are not able to participate.

-The home campus registrar’s office and the language department chair will be the best sources in answering most of these questions.
-Home campus departments of modern languages and students’ major departments (if they are not a language major) can also be of assistance.
-Neither ACA nor the overseas schools can act as advisors for home campus majors and minors.
+The home campus registrar’s office and ACA campus coordinator will be the best sources in answering most of these questions.
+Neither ACA nor the overseas schools can act as academic advisors for home campus majors and minors.

 The college from which ACA students will ultimately receive their degree has the right to determine how a given course satisfies a specific degree requirement.
 Neither the ACA office nor any individual in the international school can indicate with certainty how a given course will apply.
-Where any question exists, ACA students should obtain a definitive answer in writing from the registrar of their home university.
+ACA students should obtain answers about their academic planning at their home university.

 The personal account deposit is a part of the ACA charges paid through the home campus.
 It serves two purposes: a reserve fund for emergencies and as a contingency deposit for books, supplies, etc. ‘Emergencies’ are determined by international campus administrators.
 Personal spending money or money to go on trips is not considered an emergency.
 This safety money does not allow students to willfully excuse themselves from their work requirements.
 Any unused portion will be refunded directly to students before they leave the international campus at the end of the school year.
 Neither this money nor the regular ACA charges will cover:

 Because of these extra costs, students will have to provide for additional funds, but they may not wish to keep large sums of cash.
-Here are three methods students can explore and perhaps use: (Travelers’ checks are no longer accepted in most European countries.)
+Here are two methods students can explore and perhaps use:

 Ordinarily the total cost of the year abroad will be less than that of a year at a consortium college in North America, unless students elect to do extensive traveling on their own.
 In planning their budgets for the year, students should consider all costs outlined above plus some contingency for the unexpected and, if possible, for limited additional travel.
 Although students are expected to attend strictly to their studies and school activities, carrying a full academic load of 12-18 hours per term, there are opportunities for occasional trips–especially during vacations–which can enrich the experience abroad.